 - Being approved for a loan or vehicle

 - Having money in your bank account (or having a bank account in general!)

 - Buying new furniture or a nice gift for someone

 - Spending time with your children or family

 - Being able to help a friend or family member in need

 The majority of people probably don’t think twice about these everyday experiences, but that doesn’t mean that they should be any less important to you.
-Any positive changes in your life deserve celebration.
+Any positive change in your life deserves a celebration.
 It’s not easy to come up from the bottom, and sometimes, it takes longer than we hope.
-So don’t be afraid to bask in the moment as these little celebrations are what help keep us sober.
+So don’t be afraid to bask in the moment, as these little celebrations are what help keep us sober.